Master in International Finance

 Our program aims to fulfill two objectives within a short period of time: lay the necessary foundations for any career in finance and provide in-depth knowledge in each student’s field of specialization.We achieve this goal by leveraging the specific knowledge and experience students have acquired before joining HEC Paris, with students beginning their academic journey during a 7-week sequence, tailored to each student’s academic background.

 - Accelerated track students: begin by taking courses designed to make use of their strong quantitative skills while simultaneously building a strong foundation in finance.
 These students have an educational background more focused in a highly quantitative field (maths, physics, engineering, econometrics...) and wish to switch their field to finance.
 They may or may not have taken some courses in finance and they may or may not have had a first internship in banking or consulting.

 Business track and accelerated track students have access to the same pool of electives in the Spring term and have the same career opportunities at the end of the program.
-In particular, they both have access to either a specialization in Corporate Finance or a specialization in Capital Markets (Spring term).
+In particular, they both have access to either a specialization in Corporate Finance or a specialization in Capital Markets (Fall term).